This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Drink liquids as directed.
 You may need to limit the amount of liquids you drink if you retain fluid.
 Ask how much liquid to drink each day and which liquids are best for you.

 - Stay active.
 If you are not active, your symptoms are likely to worsen quickly.
 Walking, bicycling, and other types of physical activity help maintain your strength and improve your mood.
 Physical activity also helps you manage your weight.
+Work with your healthcare provider to create an exercise plan that is right for you.

 Join a support group: